dansmyers/IntroToCS/Projects/4-Secret_to_Everybody/1-Frequency_Analysis/README.md

 Write two programs:

 - `frequency_analysis.py` to scan the ciphered text file and count the number of occurrences of each character.
 Use a dictionary to store the counts and our previous letter-counting example as a starting point.
-Print out the frequency of occurrence of each character. **We already did this in class**.
+Print out the frequency of occurrence of each character. **We already started this in class**.

 - `decode.py` to translate the ciphered text file and print the deciphered version.
 Use a dictionary to store the mapping for each ciphertext letter to its plaintext counterpart (you'll need to code the mappings in this dictionary **by hand** as part of the program).